 And that’s it!
 I am so looking forward to our time together soon.
 Snuggle that baby for me!

-Follow along for more of my life in Virginia, work, style, and, of course, very attractive people.
+Follow along for more of my life in Virginia, photos of real life love stories, and some words to inspire you.